 The Post-Degree Diploma alone does not meet the typical education requirements for a Master’s Degree program (or MBA) in Canada.
 Students planning to study at a Master’s level in Canada should ensure that their prior education (a three or four-year degree) meets the educational requirements for their intended program.

 Depending on prior experience and education, graduates seeking to enter the North American job market will be better prepared for areas such as finance, entrepreneurship, information technology, general management, marketing, and logistics.

 Location: Fort St. John and Dawson Creek campuses

 Length: Four semesters

-- Provide official post-secondary transcripts demonstrating successful completion of, at minimum, a three-year degree.
+Domestic and International students must have official transcripts demonstrating successful completion of, at minimum, a three-year degree.**

 - NLC courses may transfer individually to other colleges, universities, and institutes in British Columbia, as indicated in the BC Transfer Guide.

 - NLC courses may transfer to professional associations such as the Certified General Accountants, Certified Management Accountants, Chartered Accountants, Aboriginal Financial Officers Association, Canadian Bankers Institute, and others.
 Students are responsible for confirming transferability of course credits to any external organization.